jeffbander/leqvio-patient-management/replit.md

 - Click-to-copy MRN functionality: MRN fields in both patient list and patient detail views have copy buttons that copy the MRN to clipboard
 - Epic insurance text extraction: New "Epic Insurance Text (Copy & Paste)" option in patient documents allows users to copy insurance information from Epic screens and automatically extract insurance details using AI
 - Automatic note logging: Insurance and authorization changes are automatically logged in patient notes with timestamps showing old and new values
-- Voicemail note integration: When voicemail is logged for a patient, it's automatically added to their notes in addition to updating the lastVoicemailAt timestamp
+- Voicemail note integration: When voicemail is logged for a patient, it's automatically added to their notes in addition to updating the lastVoicemailAt timestamp.
+Fixed issue where voicemail notes only worked for first voicemail - now works for all subsequent voicemails by comparing timestamps

 ## System Architecture